 MyPlate specifies that men should eat 2½ to 3 cups of vegetables and women need 2 to 2½ cups.
 The following count as 1 cup of veggies:

 01 Start your day with fruit!
-Make it habit to have a serving of fruit with your oatmeal or yogurt.
+Make it a goal to have a serving of fruit with your oatmeal or yogurt.
 Berries, bananas, or apples are all good choices.

 02 Have a large supply of frozen vegetables and fruits in the freezer to use as side dishes, main dishes, smoothies, and stir-fry.

-03 Make an easy sheet pan meal by choosing lean meat or fish and arranging it on a baking sheet with 2 cups of vegetables per person you’re cooking for.
+03 Make an easy sheet pan meal by choosing lean meat or fish and arranging it on a baking sheet with 2 cups of vegetables per person.
 Bake for 20 minutes at 400 ℉.
-Here is a recipe to get you started!
+Here are a few recipes to get you started!

 04 Have a healthy snack!
 Grapes, apples, bananas, and oranges are some of our favorites.
 Try using raw veggies like celery or carrots to dip in hummus or another healthy dip.

 05 Make one-pot meals that are filled with vegetables.
-The Crockpot is my favorite gadget for simple, veggie-packed meals.
+The Crockpot is a favorite gadget of ours for simple, veggie-packed meals.
 Here are some of our favorite recipes!

 06 Swap the grains for greens!
 We typically consume an abundance of bread, pasta, and rice.
 Instead, try swapping bread and pasta for a lettuce wrap, zucchini noodles, or cauliflower rice!